Last updated on January 5, 2024

 Bristol is home to some of the UK’s best restaurants, including many that are included in the esteemed Michelin Guide (two even have stars).
 But the Bristol restaurant scene isn’t all about Michelin-worthy contenders, it’s more characterised by a focus on sustainable, locally sourced food and high end restaurants that retain a casual, neighbourhood feel.

-Here I’ve curated a selection of the best Bristol restaurants, from some of the most delicious Mexican and Italian food I’ve eaten outside of their home countries, to the very best in modern British cuisine.
+Here I’ve curated a selection of the best Bristol restaurants, from some of the most delicious Indian and Italian food I’ve eaten outside of their home countries, to the very best in modern British cuisine.
 At the end, some fellow bloggers have also contributed some of their favourites too as there are a few I still need to try!

 The Best Bristol Restaurants